 Details regarding the duration you are to wear your brace will be discussed during your pre-operative visit as well as along your recovery process during post-operative clinical visits.
 Any required post-operative braces or crutches will be fitted and provided the day of your surgery.
 If you have any issues with your brace/crutches, we have an in-house team that will help you with any adjustments you may need upon your next clinical visit with us.

 How soon do I start physical therapy?

 Physical therapy is started the day after surgery!
-In general, our practice recommends twice daily sessions up to the first 10-14 days (including weekends) or as long as you are able to stay in Vail and depending upon the type of surgery you undergo.
+In general, our practice recommends twice daily sessions up to the first 10-14 days (including weekends) or as long as you are able to stay in the Minneapolis area and depending upon the type of surgery you undergo.
 After this time, your physical therapist will schedule you with 3-5 sessions per week with specific exercises for you to perform daily at home.
 Your physical therapy protocol will detail what specific activities you can perform at different time frames during your rehab.
 Follow these instructions carefully and DO NOT ADVANCE or let your Physical Therapist advance your protocol beyond the normal time frames unless directed so by Dr. LaPrade.

 When is my first post-operative visit with the team?

 Dr. LaPrade’s team performs rounds on all patients the day after surgery.
 The team will meet you at Twin Cities Physical Therapy at 7:30 am to monitor your progress, perform dressing changes, discuss activities of daily living and obtain post-operative x-rays.
 There will be an opportunity to have any further questions answered, although we will be available throughout your recovery process to address your concerns.

 What is the expected timeline for post-op office visits with Dr. LaPrade?

 Dr. LaPrade would ideally like to see each of his patients for post-operative office visits with the following timeline below: